CrystalBayat/Data_Viz_CMU/final-project-part-three.md

 - Global statistics from UN Women and the World Bank were woven into body text and image captions rather than grouped separately (Interviewee 3 feedback)
 - The 2025 projected literacy bar was given a prominent "(Projected)" annotation (Interviewee 4 feedback)
 - A World Bank statistic on the earnings return per additional year of girls' schooling was added (Interviewees 1 and 4 feedback)
 The visual design system from Part II was kept unchanged.
-Black background, green for progress, red for collapse.
+Dark, cinematic visual style, green for progress, red for collapse.
 Every interviewee confirmed this color system worked without needing a legend.
 That consistency was preserved across the final story.

 ---